ycpcs/cs320-spring2024/assign/assign03.md

 * Challenges you have encountered, and how you have dealt with them.
 * Goals for the next milestone.
 * Updated version of your UML diagram.
-* Updated version of your database schema - all DB tables with all attributes and their respective data types for each table.
+* Updated version of your database schema - all DB tables with all attributes and their respective data types for each table (NOT required for Milestone 1, recommended for Milestone 2 for the Fake database).

 **Milestone 1: Minimal Working System**.
 Your team should demonstrate

+* A web-based user interface (e.g., JSPs and servlets) that implements a small number of essential features in some minimal form: provide as much navigation between pages as you can
 * Model classes, controllers, and unit tests associated with a small number of "essential" requirements
 * A persistence interface and a "fake" in-memory implementation of the persistence interface (e.g., using array lists to store model objects rather than database tables)
-* A minimal web-based user interface (e.g., JSPs and servlets) that implements a small number of essential features in some minimal form
+* For this milestone, if you want to persist user-entered data between your UI and your server, consider using the HTTP Session for that.

 The idea of a minimal working system is to create a working foundation early in the project's development.
 Subsequent iterations of the development process will build upon this foundation to implement additional features.